River-Mochi/ARTZone/src/README.md

 - Edit zoning in Cities: Skylines II.
 - **New roads** can inherit your active zoning side/depth choice (so your preference carries forward while building).
-- Edit existing roads: intuitive, fast hover previews of zoning grids, RMB toggles choices and previews, one-click LMB apply, and a vanilla-style tool section.
+- **Existing roads**: editing is intuitive, fast hover previews of zoning grids, RMB toggles choices and previews, one-click LMB apply, and a vanilla-style tool section.

 ---